-Most winemaker prefers to add oak to their wines and the best method is to age wine in oak barrels.
+Most winemakers prefer to add oak to their wines, and the best method is to age the wine in oak barrels.
 However, this isn't always possible for a whole bunch of reasons.
-Therefore, there is an alternative that can take the place of a barrel and they are called, cubs, beans, chip, and staves.
-Using a container such as the Oak Flavoring Tube, one can load it with American or French Oak cube or bean and lower it into a carboy, demijohn and even a naked barrel and within a few months; the oak will have infused its flavor in the wine.
-Always remember, be conservative when adding the oak alternatives and taste the wine frequently.
+Therefore, there is an alternative that can take the place of a barrel, and they are called cubs, beans, chips, and staves.
+Using a container such as the Oak Flavoring Tube, one can load it with American or French Oak cube or bean and lower it into a carboy, demijohn, and even a naked barrel, and within a few months, the oak will have infused its flavor in the wine.
+Always remember to be conservative when adding the oak alternatives and taste the wine frequently.